 Infant & Pregnancy

 Home Hospice Association’s IPLD certificate program covers preconceptions loss due to early and late miscarriage, medical and elective termination, prematurity, stillbirth and neonatal death and the subsequent feelings and emotions families experience during perinatal loss.

 Perinatal loss is more than the loss of a baby; it’s the loss of a relationship.
 25% of people living in Canada experience loss at some point in their expectant journey.
 Inspired by parents who searched for compassion, education, care and support during one of the most painful moments in their lives, Home Hospice Association offers Canada’s first training in Pre and Perinatal Hospice Services.
-Their Infant & Pregnancy Loss Doula (IPLD) Training & Certification is designed to equip you, professionals and caregivers, with the knowledge, tools and resources to reflect on the care provided to individuals and families who experience perinatal loss and the grief that follows.
+Their Infant & Pregnancy Loss Doula (IPLD) Certificate Program is designed to equip you, professionals and caregivers, with the knowledge, tools and resources to reflect on the care provided to individuals and families who experience perinatal loss and the grief that follows.
 This training was created to enhance the holistic end of life care provided to patients, clients and loved ones experiencing infant and pregnancy loss.

 Our program covers preconceptions loss due to early and late miscarriage, medical and elective termination, prematurity, stillbirth and neonatal death and the subsequent feelings and emotions families experience during perinatal loss.

 HHA equips you with skills, knowledge and perspectives to support, encourage

 and empower grieving individuals and their families.
 As a benefit to joining HHA’s Infant & Pregnancy Loss Doula Certificate Program, you will gain access to:

 ● Peer to Peer support from your Candidate Advisor